Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 If the posting says Python and the hiring manager means production Django at scale, that mismatch should be visible.
 If the recruiter rejects a candidate for missing Kubernetes but the role only needs container literacy, that should be visible.
 If the candidate's resume implies relevant incident-response experience without using the expected term, that should be visible.

-Hiring software should do more than rank people.
+Hiring software should do more than rank people by making inconsistency inspectable.

-It should make inconsistency inspectable.

 ## Closing Thought